housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

   <p>In case you're wondering how the <code>#houseContent</code> attribute works in this template - it's used to render the entire <code>ng-template</code> block if the expression passed into <code>*ngIf</code> is falsy.</p>
 </aside>

-However, one important thing to mention is that we using projection (`ng-content`) to project content into our modal.
+However, one important thing to mention is that we're using projection (`ng-content`) to project content into our modal.
 We either project a loading state (`modal-loader`) if we don't have any house information yet or modal content (`modal-content`) if we do.
 You can find the code that makes up our loader [here](https://github.com/housseindjirdeh/tour-of-thrones/tree/master/src/app/component/loader).

 <aside>
   <p>Although we're only using our modal wrapper for a single component in this application, we're using projection in order to make it more reusable.
 This can be useful if we happen to need to use a modal in any other part of the application.</p>